 WHAT TO EXPECT AT MOR PAENG WATERFALL

 There are grass patches and wooden gazebos which is the perfect setting to laze around and lose a few hours at Mo Paeng Waterfall if you have the time.
-If you are travelling solo it’s the perfect spot to meet and hang out with some other travellers!
+If you are traveling solo, it’s the perfect spot to meet and hang out with some other travelers!

 ARRIVING AT YUN LAI VIEWPOINT

 You want to aim to arrive at Yun Lai Viewpoint between 6:00 am – 6:30 am with some spare time before sunrise.

 From the jump-off point, follow the pathway through the beautiful entranceway that leads up to the viewpoint.